sasha-kap/CV-to-Maps/README.md

 **CODE 1:** Mask_RCNN/samples/water_towers/tower.py

 This code was based on the sample Mask RCNN code provided at https://github.com/matterport/Mask_RCNN/tree/master/samples/balloon.
 The code uses weights computed on COCO dataset with Mask RCNN model as a starting point to train a model to detect and segment water towers.
 The pre-trained COCO weights were obtained from https://github.com/matterport/Mask_RCNN/releases/download/v2.0/mask_rcnn_coco.h5.
+The code uses Keras with the TensorFlow backend.
 I used AWS to run training code: `python3 tower.py train --dataset=/path/to/tower/dataset --weights=coco`, with the following parameters for training configuration:

 ```
 EPOCHS = 50